Automattic/jetpack/tests/e2e/README.md

 }
 ```

-Since most of Puppeteer functionality is `async`, and JavaScript constructors are not - we should initialize pages with `init()` static method: `await BlockEditorPage.init( page )` to make sure we would wait for `expectedSelector` to become visible.
+Since most of Playwright functionality is `async`, and JavaScript constructors are not - we should initialize pages with `init()` static method: `await BlockEditorPage.init( page )` to make sure we would wait for `expectedSelector` to become visible.

 ## CI Configuration